State of AI

 Leave within first 12 months

 The brain drain narrative is real but overstated.
-Austria retains nearly seven in ten AI career trajectories, and cohort drain rates are actually falling, from 20 % (2018 cohort) to 17 % (2022 cohort).
-But the risk concentrates precisely where it matters most: Build-tier drain hits 18 %, NLP / Generative AI reaches 26 %, and half of all departures happen in the first 12 months.
+Austria keeps eight in ten AI career trajectories inside its labour market — split between same-firm retention and domestic firm-to-firm moves.
+But the risk concentrates precisely where it matters most: Build-tier drain hits 17 %, NLP / Generative AI reaches 23 %, and 44 % of all departures happen in the first 12 months.

 EXHIBIT 3.1